jnbastoky/Recipes/Smoked Chicken Wings.md

 1. Pre-heat smoker to 225-250F
 2. Salt and pepper wings
 3. Smoke for 2-2.25 hrs
+4. Increase temperature for the last 15 min or so

 ## Notes
 Maybe rotate part way through.
 The bottoms didn’t get the same color.